Bumblescratch: London Concert Cast Recording

-The Bumblescratch London Concert Cast Recording was recorded on September 12 and 13, 2016 with final mixes completed on November 4, 2016.
+The Bumblescratch London Concert Cast Recording was recorded on 12 and 13 September 2016 with final mixes completed on 4 November 2016.
 The CD was produced by Robert Sherman, Tom Kelly and Rowland Lee.
 It was recorded at Angel Recording Studios in Islington, London.
-The CD was originally scheduled for release by SimG Records in late October 2016, with pre-orders available from September 3. however the release was delayed due to scheduling conflicts.
-The subsequent release date was moved to December 19, 2016 and will be available digitally on iTunes in early 2017.
+The CD was originally scheduled for release by SimG Records in late October 2016, with pre-orders available from 3 September. however the release was delayed due to scheduling conflicts.
+The subsequent release date was moved to 19 December 2016 and will be available digitally on iTunes in early 2017.
 The CD was engineered and mixed by Niall John Acott.
-The mix sessions were done at NJA Studios in Maidstone, Kent between September 14 - November 4, 2016.
-Mastering was done in Canterbury, Kent on November 10 and 11.
+The mix sessions were done at NJA Studios in Maidstone, Kent between 14 September – 4 November 2016.
+Mastering was done in Canterbury, Kent on 10 and 11 November.
 The CD was mastered by Kevin Porée.

 Track listing

 Critical response

 Critical response for Bumblescratch at the Adelphi was generally positive.
 Independent bloggers' reviews were varied.